Miss America (Saving Abel album)

-Miss America is the second studio album by American rock band Saving Abel, released on June 8, 2010.
-The album title comes from the song of the same name, with lead singer Jared Weeks explaining the choice as the band wanting "to give something back" to the American soldiers who serve overseas.
-The first single from the album, "Stupid Girl (Only in Hollywood)" was released as a digital single on April 8, 2010 and released to radio on April 26, 2010.
+Miss America is the second studio album by the American rock band Saving Abel, released on June 8, 2010.
+The album title comes from the song of the same name, with former lead singer Jared Weeks explaining the choice as the band wanting "to give something back" to the American soldiers who serve overseas.
+The first single from the album, "Stupid Girl (Only in Hollywood)" was released as a digital single on April 8, 2010, and released to radio on April 26, 2010.

 The album debuted at No. 24 on the Billboard 200, making it their best-charting album to date.

 This was their final release on Virgin Records before moving to eOne Music.